A lot of work to do for Fiji 7s before Olympics: Cakau

 He adds there’s no need to press the panic button.

-“There’s always it always increase tournament to tournament and it should be because it’s international sport I understand that I understand the frustrations of the fans as well you’d go about your business the way you’d go about it you’ve got to put your hand up and say when you don’t think you got where you need to get bearing in mind the standards we have set but the reality is this team won five tournaments last season and they still got the capabilities to do that we just didn’t find the rhythm in those first few games happens to teams but there’s only one group of people who’s going to be able to sort that and that’s us”.
+“There’s always pressure, it always increases, tournament to tournament and it should be because it’s an international sport.
+I understand that the frustrations of the fans as well you’d go about your business the way you’d go about it you’ve got to put your hand up and say when you don’t think you got where you need to get bearing in mind the standards we have set but the reality is this team won five tournaments last season and they still got the capabilities to do that.
+We just didn’t find the rhythm in those first few games, happens to teams but there’s only one group of people who’s going to be able to sort that and that’s us”.

 The national coach is expected to finalize his squad for the Hamilton and Sydney 7s this week.